adopted-ember-addons/ember-metrics/README.md

 ## Contributors

-We're grateful to these wonderful contributors who've contributed to `ember-metrics`:
+We're grateful to these wonderful contributors who've contributed to `dcp-ember-metrics`:

 [//]: contributor-faces